 As specialist equal pay solicitors, we can handle equal pay and sex discrimination cases on your behalf.

-The employee alleging unequal pay and using an actual employee as a comparator must prove that they are employed in ‘like work’ (i.e. work that is the same or broadly similar to that of the comparator) or in work which has been rated as equivalent in a job evaluation study to that of the comparator, or in work which is of equal value to that of the comparator in terms of, for example, decision making, effort, and skill.
-Where a hypothetical comparator is being used, the employee effectively needs to show that they would have received higher pay had they been of the opposite sex.
+The employee alleging unequal pay must prove on the balance of probabilities that they and the comparator are employed in equal work, in that the work is either ‘like work’ (i.e. work that is the same or broadly similar in terms of tasks and skills to that of the comparator), or in work which has been rated as equivalent in a job evaluation study to that of the comparator, or in work which is of equal value to that of the comparator in terms of decision making, effort, and skill.

 To successfully defend an equal pay claim, the employer needs to show that:-

-- Where an actual employee is being used as a comparator, the work is not like work, not rated as equal, and not of equal value;
+- The work is not like work, not rated as equivalent, and not of equal value;

 or prove that: